Penetration Testing

 Creating a Workspace

-Now that we have discussed in detail the Database command and the Workspace in the Metasploit Framework, it is time to begin the demonstration of the various options and actions that can be performed using them.
-Working with the workspace, we have the default workspace that as you might have guessed it comes and is enabled by default.
-It is possible to create your own workspace.
-This can help you collect the data based on the different projects as the penetration tester.
+Now that we have discussed in detail the Database command, the Workspace, and the Metasploit Framework, it is time to begin the demonstration of the various options and actions you can perform using them.
+When working with the workspace, the default workspace comes enabled by default.
+Moreover, you can create your own workspace.
+This can help you collect data based on different projects as a penetration tester.
 For the demonstration, we will create a workspace by the name of pentest.
-By simply running the workspace without any option will list the various workspaces present in the database.
-Workspace with an asterisk (*) denotes the current workspace.
+Simply running the workspace command without any options will list the various workspaces present in the database.
+A workspace with an asterisk (*) denotes the current workspace.

 workspace -a pentest